 new cars sold worldwide were fully electric vehicles, with sales especially strong in China and Europe.

-Source: LMC Automotive, will cut the number of pieces of plasticware Britons throw away by 2.7 billion annually.
-End to end, these utensils would wrap around the world more than eight and a half times
+Source: LMC Automotive, EV-Volumes.com

+A ban on single-use plastic cutlery in England will cut the number of pieces of plasticware Britons throw away by 2.7 billion annually.
+End to end, these utensils would wrap around the world more than eight and a half times.